SLR_PARAM - Simple Regression Coefficients Values

 6. Each row in the input matrix corresponds to an observation.

-8. The number of rows of the response variable (Y) must be equal to the number of rows of the explanatory variable (X).
+8. The number of rows of the response variable (Y) must equal the number of rows of the explanatory variable (X).

 9. The SLR_PARAM function is available starting with version 1.60 APACHE.